top of page

 Not only the medieval Seven Sealands of Frisia were addicted to fossil fuel, namely peat.
 The Republic of the Seven United Netherlands probably owed its Golden Age more to their possession of a cheap fuel than to its infamous trade with the far East.
 Peat was especially cheap in the Republic because transportation costs were very low as well.
 This thanks to a flat country intersected with thousands and thousands of canals, rivers, lakes and other waterways.
 Oh yes, besides to fuel, also the Atlantic slave trade was of great importance for the economy of the Republic.
 With slaves the Republic could produce economically products like tobacco, sugar and coffee in the West.

 The addiction to fossil fuel remained in the Netherlands.
 Quite soon after all the peat had been dug out, a huge gas field was discovered in the ‘50s in the previous century.
-It was enormous and predominantly located in province Groningen.
+It was enormous and predominantly located in the province of Groningen.
 A region what used to be part of Frisia.
 The Dutch kept extracting gas until the soil started to collapse and earthquakes demolished houses in the poor and aging province.
 Recently, the central government has decided to 'turn off' the gas and to reimburse all the damage caused to the crumbling houses.
 Up to now, that promised money is mainly paid to smart but costly damage experts and their reports, and to lawyers.
 Always lawyers.
-Both lawyers and damage experts, but also smart politicians and senior administrators, all have promised the poor and aging people of Groningen to live the rest of their lives in province Groningen.
+Both lawyers and damage experts, but also smart politicians and senior administrators, all have promised the poor and aging people of Groningen to live the rest of their lives in the province of Groningen.
 So, the money meant for reimbursement will benefit the local community, eventually.
 Yes, development aid that wíll work, and a brilliant way of compensation for the last five decennia of profits.

 Also, the Emirate or Gulf Arabs are preparing for a future without fossil fuel and have invested heavily in diversification of their economy.
 Maybe they picked up the lessons of medieval Frisia relatively late, but they proved to be quick(er) learners than the heirs of Frisia: the Dutch, Flemish and the Germans.